bryanmcnett/hexprism/README.md

 implementation, as a hexagon-hexagon check is most likely to exclude the vastest majority of objects in a mostly-2D world.
 However, the three values of a triangle don't pack well into SIMD registers unless you write intrinsics.

-2. A. a triangular prism that ascends from the earth to some specific point in Z, matched to B. an opposing triangular prism that descends from the sky to some specific point in Z. These are not closed shapes, but A can play the role of terrain and B can play the role of a thing that rests on the terrain.
+2. Ⓐ a triangular prism that ascends from the depths to some specific point in Z, matched to Ⓑ an opposing triangular prism that descends from the sky to some specific point in Z. These are not closed shapes, but Ⓐ can play the role of terrain and Ⓑ can play the role of a thing that rests on the terrain.
 As each of these things has four values - three for the triangle and one for Z - it fits nicely into SIMD registers and cache, even when intrinsics aren't used.
 However, efficiency is lost when Z values are mixed with XY in memory.